 The content has to be easy to engage with to draw customers in.

 Often that means you write the blog with some sort of entertainment value.
 You tell compelling stories, for example.
 You add appealing photos and videos.
 These make the blog more shareable on social media.
-The goal’s to attract the customer towards the brand by making them curious to find out more.
+The goal is to attract customers towards the brand by making them curious to find out more.

 Find out more